dbsec18/dbsec18.github.io/program.markdown

 %}

 {% include paper.html
-  title="Private yet Efficient Decision Tree Evaluation  <a href="https://cs.unibg.it/DBSec2018_Salehi.mp4">https://cs.unibg.it/DBSec2018_Salehi.mp4</a>" authors="Marc Joye and Fariborz Salehi"
+  title="Private yet Efficient Decision Tree Evaluation  <a href="https://cs.unibg.it/DBSec2018_Salehi.mp4">video of the presentation</a>" authors="Marc Joye and Fariborz Salehi"
 %}